How a Plant-Based Diet Can Improve Your Cardiovascular Health

 Medical Gaslighting in Women’s Health: How to Advocate for Yourself

 Ann Cutbill Lenane, a prominent New York-based realtor and leader of Wise and Wonderful Women, recently had horrible pain in her back, vomiting and shortness of breath.
-If it wasn’t… Continue reading Medical Gaslighting in Women’s Health: How to Advocate for Yourself
+If it wasn’t for her constant advocating for herself, she might not still be here.
+Lenane was a victim of all too common occurrence, medical gaslighting.
+Like most… Continue reading Medical Gaslighting in Women’s Health: How to Advocate for Yourself

 What You Need To Know About Lp(a) In Youth

 Cardiovascular disease (CVD) is a leading cause of death for women in the United States.
-While there are numerous factors that contribute to an individual’s risk of cardiac events, one… Continue reading What You Need To Know About Lp(a) In Youth
+While there are numerous factors that contribute to an individual’s risk of cardiac events, one predictor of CVD risk is Lipoprotein (a), or Lp(a).
+Recent studies have found that elevated levels of Lp(a) in youth tracks with adult atherosclerotic cardiovascular… Continue reading What You Need To Know About Lp(a) In Youth

 What is Lp(a) Cholesterol and how does it affect my heart?